 Cough for a minute or two, and you may think something has "gone down the wrong pipe."
 Cough for a day or two, and you may think you've picked up a cold or the flu.
 After a week, bronchitis or allergies may come to mind.
 But after three or four weeks, your mind starts to race, and the worry begins to mount.

-For most men, chronic coughing raises the specter of cancer.
+For many people, chronic coughing raises the specter of cancer.
 But is cancer really a common cause of a cough that lingers?
 And if it's not, what is — and what can you do to quiet a nagging cough?

 What is a cough?